Cebulva/market-expansion-data-study/README.md

 USE magist_db;

 # 6. Load the database dump.
-#    Since the file is zipped, you need to decompress it and pipe its content directly into MySQL.
+#    Since the file is zipped, you need to decompress it first and then pipe its content directly into MySQL.
 #    Ensure you run the command below from the root of your cloned repository
 #    (e.g., 'market-expansion-data-study/'), as the zipped dump is in the 'Data/' folder.

-#    For .gz files (most common for SQL dumps):
-gunzip < Data/magist_dump.sql.gz | mysql -u your_username -p magist_db

-#    If the file is a .zip archive (less common for SQL dumps, but possible):
+#    To unzip and pipe the file directly into MySQL (recommended for convenience):
-#    unzip -p Data/magist_dump.sql.zip | mysql -u your_username -p magist_db
+unzip -p Data/magist_dump.sql.zip | mysql -u your_username -p magist_db

-#    Alternatively, you can first unzip the file and then SOURCE it (less efficient for large files):
+#    Alternatively, you can first unzip the file and then use the SOURCE command within MySQL:
-#    gunzip Data/magist_dump.sql.gz  # This will create Data/magist_dump.sql and remove the .gz
+#    unzip Data/magist_dump.sql.zip # This creates Data/magist_dump.sql in the same folder
-#    SOURCE Data/magist_dump.sql;
+#    SOURCE Data/magist_dump.sql;   # Run this inside the MySQL client after 'USE magist_db;'

 # You can now exit the MySQL client (if you logged in separately)
 # exit;